With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreC And T Counseling Llc is a mental health facility in Marietta, GA, located at 2470 Windy Hill Road, Suite 221, in the 30067 zip code.
 C And T Counseling Llc provides outpatient treatment.
-C And T Counseling Llc provides trauma therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+C And T Counseling Llc provides group therapy, cognitive behavioral therapy and behavior modification to young adults, seniors 65 or older and adults.
 C And T Counseling Llc also supports people with trauma.
-Some other services available at C And T Counseling Llc include education services and court-ordered outpatient treatment.
+Some other services available at C And T Counseling Llc include court-ordered outpatient treatment and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.